ojohnsenCloudian/localModelRepo/README.md

 ### Downloading a Model

+1. Click "Download Model" button
-1. Enter a Hugging Face model URL in the input field (e.g., `https://huggingface.co/model-name/resolve/main/model.safetensors`)
+2. Enter a Hugging Face model URL (e.g., `https://huggingface.co/model-name/resolve/main/model.safetensors`)
-2. Click "Download Model"
+3. Click "Start Download"
-3. Wait for the download to complete
+4. Wait for the download to complete

 ### Browsing Models

-- All downloaded models will appear in the "Downloaded Models" section
+- All downloaded models will appear in the "All Models" section
+- Use the search bar to filter models by name
 - Click "Copy wget Command" to copy the wget command to your clipboard
 - Use the copied command in your terminal to download the model from your local server
 - Or click "Direct Download" to download the file directly in your browser